Data for research – step by step

 - Population and housing census from 1960-2011

-If your research project comprises data delivered by others than Statistics Norway, you need to apply for exemptions from confidentiality from the data owner BEFORE applying to Statistics Norway.
-All applications and allowances must be attached to the data application to Statistics Norway.
+If your research project comprises data provided by someone other than Statistics Norway, you need to apply for an exemption from confidentiality from the data owner BEFORE applying to Statistics Norway.
+All applications and exemptions granted must be attached to the data application to Statistics Norway.
+For data supplied by Statistics Norway, any exemptions are granted by us without further application.

 4. Complete and submit the application and attachments